Mizuma+Kips, New York Installation Digital Rendering for the show "Archetype", 3/4-4/5/2020

 It is to recall the element to investigate our believing system between the illusion and/or reality.

-Then, to wonder what is the purpose of this physical matter of our experiences of "the" now is, the "now" is, the now "is".
+Then, to wonder what is the purpose of this physical matter of our experience of "the" now is, the "now" is, the now "is".

 Kariya has exhibited early year at the MOMA PS1 "Sound Show, special project: Meditation" 1979.
 Exit Art "Sutra", 1989.
 ICA Philadelphia "Sutra: One thing in everything: everything in one thing", 1990, then follows various institutions, museums and galleries.